GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

     $ conda activate
     $ conda deactivate

-Now that Anaconda works, we add the needed astronomy softare.
+Now that Anaconda works, we add the needed astronomy software.
 Add the Astroconda channel and the Gemini channel.
 Those channels host the conda astronomy packages.